Lotusniro/Console-Finanaces/README.md

-- calculated the net total amount of "Profit/Losses" over the entire period
+- calculating the net total amount of "Profit/Losses" over the entire period

-- to do this looped through the array and add the second element of each item to a total
+- to do this loop through the array and add the second element of each item to a total

 - finances[i][0] is the first element of each item which is the month